mxcube/mxcubeweb/docs/source/dev/adapter.md

 ## JSON Representation

 All adapter objects are serializable to JSON via their `data()` method.
-Adapters inheriting from `BaseAdapter` return an object with the following fields:
+Adapters inheriting from `AdapterBase` return an object with the following fields:

 - **`name`**: Unique object name.
 - **`state`**: Current state (e.g., `READY`, `BUSY`), based on the `HardwareObject` state.